As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Whether they’re from sporting events, charity drives, or last year’s vacation, the t-shirt drawer seems to always be on the edge of exploding.
-Comb through these and only keep the shirts that are comfortable and make sense in your wardrobe.
-If you don’t wear a lot of casual attire, you’ll find you don’t need many t-shirts.
+Comb through your tees and only keep the comfortable shirts that make sense in your wardrobe.
+If you don’t wear a lot of casual attire, you’ll find you don’t need many T-shirts.

 Most of us maintain a closet full of shoes but only consistently wear a few pairs.
-Get rid of any shoes that are worn, don’t fit your current wardrobe, or are uncomfortable.
+Get rid of any worn shoes that don’t fit your current wardrobe or are uncomfortable.

 No one can tell you how many hats you should have.
 But take this time to evaluate how much of a hat person you are.
 If you wear a hat once a week, how many do you need?
 Wide-brim hats especially take up a lot of space.
-With sun hats and western-style hats, be sure you are enjoying them, and they’re earning that space in your closet.
+With sun and western-style hats, be sure you enjoy them, and they’re earning that space in your closet.

 Are you as guilty as me for having an absurd number of purses in your closet?
 Purses don’t usually wear out.
 More often, we buy a new one because we just want something different.
 I have been using the same couple of bags since we downsized, and they are still in great shape.
 Try cutting down to a small crossbody, a large tote, and a dressy clutch if needed.